simatic-ax/actuators/README.md

 ## Description

-This library provides a set of classes, interfaces, and types for controlling actuators and end switches in industrial automation systems.
-It simplifies the implementation of control logic for high-bay warehouse systems or similar applications.
+This library provides a set of classes, interfaces, and types for controlling actuators in industrial automation systems.
+It simplifies the implementation of control logic for applications by following the PLC Open mechanisms, making it easy to use.

+The following actuators are available:
+- `Actuator2Way`: A 2-way actuator that moves between two positions: Home and Work1.
+- `Actuator3Way`: A 3-way actuator that moves between three positions: Home, Work1, and Work2.

 ## Getting started